Last Updated: 30 November 2023

 There’s no doubt about it- the world needs bees.
 In fact, bees’ pollination helps more than 30% of the world’s crops and 90% of wild vegetation to thrive.

 In short, without bees, humans wouldn’t have many things to eat.
-And with bees dying at an alarming rate over the past few years, it’s no wonder that some generous people have set their minds on beekeeping.
+And with bees dying at an alarming rate over the past few years, just take a look at the total winter colony loss within the USA from 17/18 at beeinformed.org, it’s no wonder that some generous people have set their minds on beekeeping.

 And the best part is that this great work isn’t just for those of us that live in the countryside.
 Urban dwellers can create a thriving home for bees as well!

-Are you interested in learning more about how you can be a part of this urban solution?
+Are you interested in becoming an urban beekeeping, and learning more about how you can be a part of this urban solution?
 You’re in the right place.

 Keep reading to learn everything you need to know about urban beekeeping for a successful future.